libAtoms/workflow/docs/source/first_example.md

 )
 ```

-- `generic.run()` is the main function that is used to parallelise any* ASE calculator.
+- `generic.calculate()` is the main function that is used to parallelise any* ASE calculator.
 It returns a ConfigSet object with configs containing the results.
 - `ConfigSet` and `OutputSpec` are used to specify where to read the atomic configs from and write the processed configs to.
-There are a number of ways to specify read/write destination (e.g. `list(Atoms)` or file(s) as above) when creating `ConfigSet` and `OutputSpec`, but functions such as `generic.run()` can have a consistent behaviour irrespective of where the configs came from.
+There are a number of ways to specify read/write destination (e.g. `list(Atoms)` or file(s) as above) when creating `ConfigSet` and `OutputSpec`, but functions such as `generic.calculate()` can have a consistent behaviour irrespective of where the configs came from.
 - `calculator` is specified in a way that is pickleable and may be used in spawned processes of `multiprocessing` package that is used by Workflow.
 It should be given as a tuple of `(calculator_constructor_function, arguments, keyword_arguments)`.
 For example, if a quippy calculator is normally instantiated as

     ```